Record

 House (Home and Depot) Committee: Secretary: Lady Superintendent: 1882-1891 Miss Cockle; 1892-1897 Miss Turner; 1898-1916 Mrs Bardsley; 1917-1919 Miss E. S. Tiley; 1919 Miss E. Wilson; 1920-1923 Miss C. Priscilla Smith; 1924-1952 Miss A. E. West; 1952 Committee closed.

 In addition to the main committees in London, the Society maintained contact with its field workers at home and abroad through a network of officers and committees.
 Mission stations overseas had a local office and an Honorary Corresponding Secretary.
-Local 'home' based Associations had a Secretary (generally appointed by Headquarters) who served as the main point of contact with London.
+Local 'home' based Associations had a secretary (generally appointed by Headquarters) who served as the main point of contact with London.
 The Daybreak Workers' Union operated through 'bands' of local workers each with their own Secretary (from 1921 the Union became autonomous and elected its own committee).
-The Hibernian Auxiliary worked through an all female Committee and a Consultative Council of clergy and laity.
+The Hibernian Auxiliary worked through an all-female Committee and a Consultative Council of clergy and laity.
 Source: printed Annual Reports.

-Custodial HistoryThe Records of the Church of England Zenana Missionary Society passed into the custody of the Church Mission Society (formerly Church Missionary Society) on the amalgamation of the two societies and were subsequently retained as part of the wider Church Missionary Society Archive.
+Custodial HistoryThe Records of the Church of England Zenana Missionary Society passed into the custody of the Church Mission Society (formerly Church Missionary Society) on the amalgamation of the two societies and were subsequently retained as part of the wider Church Mission Society Archive.

 AcquisitionFollowing a long-term contract made between the Church Mission Society and the University of Birmingham for the gradual transfer on permanent loan of the Church Missionary Society Archive, the first transfer from CMS headquarters in London took place in 1979-1980.
 The Records of the Church of England Zenana Missionary Society were deposited by the Church Mission Society in 1987.
 An additional volume was added to the book collection in 2015 (CEZ/G/EL 1/6/83a).

-CopiesAlmost all of this collection is available on microfilm and online.
+CopiesAlmost all this collection is available on microfilm and online.
 The only materials that are open for consultation in the Cadbury Research Library but not available either on microfilm or online, are: artefacts (CEZ/G EL8 and CEZ/H Z3); two fragile guard book volumes (CEZ/G/EA 1/3-4) and ten of the books (CEZ/G/EL 1/6/18; /19; /21; /25; /42; /65; /83; /83a; /89; /99).

-The digitally published materials can be seen online by members of, and visitors to, the University of Birmingham and other institutions that subscribe to the Adam Matthew products.
-All visitors who have registered for a Cadbury Research Library Reader ticket can view the online copies on the public access computers in the Cadbury Research Library Reading Room by following the URL links in the online catalogue or, where there are no URL links, by accessing the Adam Matthew website through 'Favourites'.
-Staff and students of the University of Birmingham may also access the products when off campus by logging in to the University’s eResources through FindIt@Bham.
+Apart from a few issues of 'The Indian Female Evangelist', digital copies of all the materials which were micropublished by Adam Matthew Publications are also available online through the website of AM Digital Ltd (formerly Adam Matthew Digital Ltd).
+Released as: 'AM Scholar - Church Missionary Society Archive: Missions to Women', 'AM Scholar - Church Missionary Society Archive: East Asia Missions', 'Church Missionary Society Periodicals' and 'Empire Online'.
+The digitally published materials can be seen online by members of, and visitors to, the University of Birmingham and other institutions that subscribe to the AM Digital products.
+All visitors who have registered for a Cadbury Research Library Reader ticket can view the online copies on the public access computers in the Cadbury Research Library Reading Room by following the URL links in the online catalogue or, where there are no URL links, by accessing the AM Digital website through 'Favourites'.
+Staff and students at the University of Birmingham may also access the products when off campus by logging in to the University’s eResources through FindIt@Bham.

 Associated MaterialsThe British Library holds some copies missing from the various series surviving in the archives: 'Homes of the East' 1904-1909; 'Review of the Year' 1927/28, 1938-1951; 'Daybreak' 1886-1887, 1890-April 1892, 1894-1905, 1910-July 1914'; 'Torchbearer' October